MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 ## Deleting an app

-You can delete any App Center app which you no longer need.
+You can delete any App Center app that you no longer need.
 Be careful: if you delete your app, you'll lose all data associated with the app permanently.
 Follow the steps to delete any of your apps:

 1. Select the app you want to delete from the dashboard.
 2. In the left side navigation, select **Settings**.